 The more host-specific rules you deploy, the more different variants of agents will be built.
 The Agent Bakery makes sure that only such combinations of configurations are built that will be used by at least one of the available hosts.

 Why are packages for all operating systems offered for every host?
 The answer is very simple: if no agent is installed on a system Checkmk cannot of course recognize the operating system.
 In any case, once automatic agent updates are activated you don’t need to do anything more.

 Many rules are concerned with the installation of various plug-ins.
-These extend the agents for the monitoring of quite specific components.
+These extend the agent for the monitoring of quite specific components.
 Most of these are special applications such as databases, for example.
 Alongside the rule that activates a plug-in you will also find the settings for configuring the plug-in.
 Here, for example, is the rule for monitoring MySQL: